How to Spend 2 Weeks in Jordan: A Trip Planning Guide

 Grab a Bite to Eat at Carob House

-A must is a meal at one of the best restaurants in Jordan, Carob House in Madaba.
+A must is a meal at one of the best restaurants in Jordan: the Carob House in Madaba.
 This establishment promotes regenerative agriculture and is 100% farm-to-fork.
 A changing seasonal menu often features hummus, tabouleh, roasted vegetables, falafel, and shawarma.
-This was hands down one of the best meals I had in Jordan.
+This was hands-down one of the best meals I had in Jordan!

 People riding through the Wadi Rum desert as part of Terhaal Adventures multi day tour